dfinity/portal/docs/tutorials/hackathon-prep-guide/2-deploying-first-fullstack-dapp.md

 ![Gitpod example](../_attachments/gitpod-example-2.png)

 Then your dapp is ready to use.
-Click on the `http://localhost:3000/` URL in the terminal window to open the Gitpod hosted dapp:
+Click on the `http://localhost:3000/` URL in the Terminal output to open the Gitpod hosted dapp:

 ![Gitpod example](../_attachments/gitpod-example-3.png)

 ## Deploying the project locally

-Now that you've explored the project's structure, code, and components, you can deploy the project locally.
+Alternatively, you can deploy the project locally.

 ### Downloading and setting up the project